 Biloxi just is not going to enjoy the same funding level that Beverly Hills or Bethesda will.
 What’s more, the average expenditure per capita on public library collection items in the U.S. is only about $4 a year even with wealthy localities included.
 That is just $1.3 billion, as reported by the Institute of Museum and Library Services.
 School libraries, meanwhile, have been laying off well-credentialed librarians at the expense of students’ academic skills if we go by past research.

-A national library endowment could at least help K-12 libraries and other kind in Biloxi and elsewhere enjoy more of the the funding stability they need to survive in this new environment.
+A national library endowment could at least help K-12 libraries and other kind in Biloxi and elsewhere enjoy more of the funding stability they need to survive in this new environment.
 Remember, by way of interest, dividends, and stock appreciation, an endowment can keep on giving.

 Unfortunately, in the United States, library foundations for public and presidential libraries total only several billion, just a fraction of libraries’ operating budgets.
 Compare that estimate to some $36 billion just for Harvard’s endowment alone.